brodycj/create-react-native-module/README.md

   --module-name <moduleName>                The module package name to be used in package.json.
 Default: react-native-(name in param-case)
   --view                                    Generate the package as a very simple native view component --object-class-name                       The name of the object class to be exported by both JavaScript and native code.
 Default: (name in PascalCase)
-  --module-prefix <modulePrefix>            The prefix of the generated module package name, ignored if --module-name is specified (Default: `react-native`)
   --package-identifier <packageIdentifier>  [Android] The Java package identifier used by the Android module (Default: `com.reactlibrary`)
   --platforms <platforms>                   Platforms the library module will be created for - comma separated (Default: `ios,android`)
   --tvos-enabled                            Generate the module with tvOS build enabled (requires react-native-tvos fork, with minimum version of 0.60, and iOS platform to be enabled)